emsif84/emsif84.github.io/index.md

-# Welcome!
+# Hello!
 My name ist Florian.
-I have an educational background in economic psychology, currently working in data management and motivated to dive deeper into data analytics and data science
+I have an educational background in economic psychology, currently working in data management and motivated to dive deeper into data analytics and data science.

 &nbsp;